severian5it/BoardgameNerd/README.md

 ### Pop Over on Cards

 to allow the end user to have a glimpse about a boardgame's characteristics, will be nice to have a pop over when hovering over a card, showing a part of the description along, with some major characteristics.

+### custom 404 and 500 page

+page implemented for 404 and 500 page are standards, would be nice to find a nice design for them.

 # Information Architecture